 Apart from Multi-servers support, the app also features other add-ons like proxy support, nicklist, IPV6, DCC, SASL authentication, and many more.

 The platform supports up to 256 colors with attractive elements like smart filtering, customizable bars, including built-in script supports in 8different languages.
-The app offers full navigational advantage through the keyboard.
+The app offers a full navigational advantage through the keyboard.

 Meaning, you can conduct major changes like switching windows, changing text styles, etc. all through keyboard shortcuts.
 Another notable feature of Weechat is its mobile support.
 You can connect your existing IRC server with a smartphone phone without facing any network connection difficulties.

 Quassel is also a successful IRC platform with an open-source license under GPL.
-The app offers an efficient chat feature with a simple to use interface.
+The app offers an efficient chat feature with a simple-to-use interface.
 The app is widely distributed, making it possible for single and multiple front-end clients to establish a connection with one core client.

 All you have to do is set up an on-line core and access the app from anywhere.
 This imaging IRC client for Linux also comes with a PPA maintainer that enables you to use this app on Ubuntu.